-Option Description Dark Memory: Total Memory Available Enables or Disables dark memory feature.
+Option Description Correctable Error Logging Enables or disables correctable error logging.
+This option is set to Enabled by default.
+Dark Memory: Total Memory Available Enables or Disables dark memory feature.
 Dark Memory feature allows software to change memory size.
-The option is set to Disabled in default, need to be enabled by personality module.
+The option is set to Disabled and Hide by default, options displaying needs to be enabled by personality module.